 4.3 Forecasting evaluation

 We use both scale-dependent and scaled error measures to compare the forecasting performance of the models.
 The first two criteria are Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) which are traditional and popular scale-dependent error measures.
 They are easy to calculate, easy to understand and widely applied.
-They also have practical meanings to retailing managers, for they naturally weight more on fast moving SKUs which usually contribute more revenues than slow moving items in a store.
+They also have practical meanings to retailing managers, for they naturally place more weight on fast moving SKUs which usually contribute more revenues than slow moving items in a store.
 The third criterion is the Mean Absolute Scaled Error (MASE) which was proposed by Hyndman and Koehler (2006).
 It can be considered as a “weighted” arithmetic mean of the MAE based on the variations of the sales data in the estimation period (Davydenko and Fildes 2013).
 It is defined as

 (5)

 Where et is the forecast error at week t; m is the number of weeks in the estimation period, Yi is the sale in week i.
-MASE is clearly independent of the scale of the data and very suitable for comparing the forests on multiple time series.
+MASE is clearly independent of the scale of the data and very suitable for comparing the forecasts across multiple time series.
 The drawback of MASE is that it puts more weights to the data series which are comparatively stable, which makes it vulnerable to outliers.
 The last criterion we used is based on relative errors.
 The Average Relative Mean Absolute Error (AvgRelMAE) is proposed by Davydenko and Fildes (2013) for measuring forecasting accuracy at SKU-level demand.
 It is a geometric mean of the ratio of the MAE between the candidate model and the benchmark model.

 (6)

-where N is the number of SKUs in the sample, is the MAE of the baseline statistical forecast for series i, is the MAE of the under measured model forecast for series i.
-The AvgRelMAE has the advantages of being scale independent and robust to outliers, also with more straightforward interpretation: a value smaller than one indicates an improvement by the candidate model over the benchmark.
+where N is the number of SKUs in the sample, is the MAE of the baseline statistical forecast for series i, is the MAE of the candidate model f evaluated for series i.
+The AvgRelMAE has the advantages of being scale independent and robust to outliers, with a straightforward interpretation: a value smaller than one indicates an improvement by the candidate model over the benchmark.

 4.4 Forecasting scheme for evaluation

 All models are estimated for each SKU separately.
 We generate the forecasts with both a fixed forecasting scheme and a rolling scheme.
 For the fixed scheme, estimation of the models is based on the data of the first 240 weeks, and the remaining 80 weeks of data are used for forecasting evaluation.
 Although this is not likely to be used in practice, it helps us to evaluate a model’s forecast performance over all observations of the validation sample.
-For the rolling scheme, we estimate the models with a moving window of 200 weeks and forecast one to four-week ahead horizons.
+For the rolling scheme, we estimate the models with a moving window of 200 weeks and the forecast for one to four-week ahead horizons.
 The forecasting horizons are chosen to take into account typical ordering and planning periods.
 We move the estimation window forward week by week throughout the remaining sample period and we re-select variables and re-estimate the models based on the updated data sets.
-This differs from Huang, Fildes and Soopramanien (2014) who used a fixed time window for manually variable selection and rolling windows for model estimation, the models in this research are automatically re-specified for each rolling event based on each new moving time window.
+This differs from Huang, Fildes and Soopramanien (2014) who used a fixed time window for manually variable selection and rolling windows for model estimation; here the models in this research are automatically re-specified for each rolling event based on each new moving time window.
 Thus, our forecasting procedure is an iterative one consisting of variable selection, model estimation, and forecasting throughout the forecasting subsample.

 4.5 Results